Share this post on:

 Architects regard all discussions as a search for understanding and believe their function is to eliminate inconsistencies, which can make communication with them an uncomfortable experience for many.

-Ruthless pragmatists about ideas and insatiably curious, Architects are driven to find the most efficient means to their ends, and they will learn in any manner and degree they can.
+Architects are driven to find the most efficient means to their ends and will learn in any manner and degree they can.

 They will listen to amateurs if their ideas are helpful and ignore the experts if theirs are not.
 Authority derived from office, credentials, or celebrity does not impress them.